SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Do your little bit of good where you are; it's those little bits of good put together that overwhelm the world." &mdash; [Bishop Desmond Tutu](https://en.wikipedia.org/wiki/Desmond_Tutu)

+"There comes a point where we need to stop pulling people out of the river.
+We need to go upstream and find out why they're falling in." &ndash; [Bishop Desmond Tutu](https://en.wikipedia.org/wiki/Desmond_Tutu)

 "Nothing worth doing is completed in our lifetime;<br>
 &nbsp;&nbsp;&nbsp;&nbsp;therefore, we are saved by hope.<br>
 Nothing true or beautiful or good makes complete sense in any immediate context of history;<br>